Phantomical/KSPTextureBundler/README.md

 * **Exclude** - Files to exclude from the bundle.
 This should be in the form of file name globs, not paths.

+> ![INFO]
+>
+> Opening the settings window will create a settings asset at
+> `KSP-Texture-Bundler/Settings.asset`.
+This file is YAML internally, so if you
+> would rather edit the settings using a text editor then you can just open up
+> the file directly.

 Once you have your settings set up the way you want them you should import your texture assets.
 If they are already in the project then you will need to reimport them. _This will take a while_.
 If you are mostly dealing with 4k textures expect